 The mission of the Byrd School is to educate its students to become successful, principled leaders with a global perspective.
 Students in the Byrd School will graduate with confidence in their ability to solve problems, be effective communicators and work successfully as individuals and team members.

-In a supportive environment, the School of Health Professions (SHP) educates and inspires developing professionals to enhance the health of individuals and communities within an evolving healthcare landscape.
-SHP graduates:
+The School of Health Professions educates and inspires developing professionals who enhance the health of individuals and communities.

-- Advocate for the health of patients and communities
+- Advocate for the health of individuals and communities

-- Demonstrate sensitivity to cultural and individual differences
+- Demonstrate sensitivity to individual and cultural differences

 - Provide service both domestically and globally